-French Passport Photo Requirements 2026: 35x45 mm Size, ANTS E-Photo Rules, and No White Background
+French Passport Photo Requirements 2026: France 35x45, No White Background

 Overview

-Searches for French passport photo requirements 2026 are usually trying to verify three things at once: the 35 x 45 mm size, the current ANTS / mairie workflow, and the well-known French exception that white backgrounds are not allowed.
-France requires a standard photo d’identité for passports, national ID cards (carte nationale d’identité), driving licences, and residence permits, but the background and submission details are strict enough that generic “passport photo” advice often leads people in the wrong direction.
+Searches for France passport photo or French passport photo requirements 2026 are usually trying to verify four things at once: the 35 x 45 mm size, the 32-36 mm face-height range, the current ANTS / mairie workflow, and the French exception that white backgrounds are not allowed.
+France uses a standard photo d’identité frame for passports, national ID cards (carte nationale d’identité), driving licences, and many residence-permit workflows, but the background and submission details are strict enough that generic passport-photo advice can send people in the wrong direction.

-The short answer to French passport photo requirements 2026 is this: use 35 x 45 mm, keep the face in the 32-36 mm range, avoid glasses, and use a light grey or blue-grey background instead of white.
-Then check whether your mairie or ANTS path expects a printed photo or an e-photo code.
+The short answer to French passport photo requirements 2026 is this: use 35 x 45 mm, keep the face in the 32-36 mm range, keep the eyes clearly visible, and use a light grey or blue-grey background instead of white.
+Then check the mairie, consulate, or ANTS instructions for the route you are actually using.

-That also covers shorter queries like French passport photo, French passport picture size, and format photo ANTS.
-Those searches usually mean the same thing: the applicant needs the 35 x 45 mm French identity-photo format and wants to avoid the common mistake of using a pure white background or the wrong ANTS submission route.
+That also covers shorter queries like French passport photo, France passport photo size, French passport picture size, and format photo ANTS.
+Those searches usually mean the same thing: the applicant needs the 35 x 45 mm French identity-photo format and wants to avoid the common mistakes of using a pure white background, wearing glasses, or assuming a home-edited file is the same thing as an approved French identity-photo route.

 If you are comparing France with other 35 x 45 mm countries, do not stop at the outer size.
 The wider passport photo requirements by country guide is useful because France shares the familiar European frame but uses its own background rule, ANTS workflow, and identity-photo checks.